rdagumampan/strategic-management-and-innovation-specialization/README.md

 # strategic-management-and-innovation-specialization
-Study and working notes on Strategic Management and Innovation specialization from Copenhagen Business School
+Study and working notes on Strategic Management and Innovation specialization from Copenhagen Business School (CBS)

 #### What is a strategy?
 - Strategic is competing to be unique and to gain sustainable competitive advantage